icopy-site/awesome/docs/awesome/awesome-data-engineering.md

 * [SmoothieCharts](http://smoothiecharts.org) A JavaScript Charting Library for Streaming Data.
 * [PyXley](https://github.com/stitchfix/pyxley) Python helpers for building dashboards using Flask and React
 * [Plotly](https://github.com/plotly/dash) Flask, JS, and CSS boilerplate for interactive, web-based visualization apps in Python
-* [Apache Superset](https://github.com/apache/incubator-superset) Apache Superset (https://github.com/igorbarinov/awesome-data-engineering/blob/master/incubating) is a modern, enterprise-ready business intelligence web application
+* [Apache Superset](https://github.com/apache/incubator-superset) Apache Superset (incubating) is a modern, enterprise-ready business intelligence web application
 * [Redash](https://redash.io/) Make Your Company Data Driven.
 Connect to any data source, easily visualize and share your data.
 * [Metabase](https://github.com/metabase/metabase) Metabase is the easy, open source way for everyone in your company to ask questions and learn from data.
 * [PyQtGraph](http://www.pyqtgraph.org/) PyQtGraph is a pure-python graphics and GUI library built on PyQt4 / PySide and numpy.
 It is intended for use in mathematics / scientific / engineering applications.